fauzangan/fauzangan/README.md

 - 👯 I’m looking to collaborate on **Backend Project**

-- 👨‍💻 All of my projects are available at [https://fauzan-zaman.vercel.app/](https://fauzan-zaman.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://fauzan-zaman.vercel.app/](https://fauzan-zaman.vercel.app/)

 - 💬 Ask me about **Java Springboot, PHP Laravel, React.js**